lee2sman/panblog/README.md

 -------index.html
 ```

+## Error checking

+There's some but not all.
+You'll have to interpret any errors you see when running the bash script.

 ## Themes

 panblog comes with several theme options, which are just css files.
 A theme for your landing page should be specified in your templates files.
 Individual posts can use override with a different theme by specifying a css theme file in their front matter with the css keyword.